appacademy-prep-work/appacademy-prep-work.github.io/_includes/interviews/non-tech.md

 **Professional English language proficiency**: We want to ensure that our students have the English language proficiency needed to keep up with the program’s rigorous pace and communicate well with others in the cohort, especially during pair programming.

-**Resilience and work ethic**: Most students put in 30=35 hours a week from the SWE Online Part-Time program, 60-80 hours a week for the SWE Online 24-week program, and 80-100 hours a week for the Campus-Hybrid 16-week program.
+**Resilience and work ethic**: Most students put in 27.5 hours a week from the SWE Online Part-Time program, 60-80 hours a week for the SWE Online 24-week program, and 80-100 hours a week for the Campus-Hybrid 16-week program.
 In the interview, we are looking for evidence that you are prepared for the rigor of the program and have developed strategies for managing your time and stress.
+Note:  For our Full-Time programs, you cannot work during the duration of the course or the job search.

 **Enthusiasm**: Enrolling in App Academy is a huge commitment.
 We want to know WHY you want to become a software engineer and WHY App Academy is the best program to help you achieve your goals.